Posters at Middlebury

 Remember that the physical width of the paper is 42 inches.
 We use the dimension of 41 inches as the poster printer does not print to the edge of the paper.

-To add a saved .pdf to a new Illustrator file:
+To add a saved .pdf or image to an Illustrator file:

-First, create a new document as detailed above.
-Then, you can open the Finder/File Explorer and drag the .pdf from where the file is saved on the lab computer directly on to the open blank Illustrator file.
+First, create a document as detailed above, or open the document you would like to add the file to.
+Then, you can open the Finder/File Explorer and drag the .pdf, .png, .jpg, etc. from where the file is saved on the lab computer directly on to the open Illustrator file.

 To edit the document before printing:

 When pasting and/or dragging an image or .pdf into Illustrator, it may not initially be the exact size you want.
-To edit the size of the image while maintaining the original proportions, hold down the Shift key while dragging the corner to fit the size you want.
+To edit the size of an image while maintaining the original proportions (i.e. without distorting the image), hold down the Shift key while dragging the corner to fit the size you want.
 You also may need to move the images around the document.
 Make sure no images extend past the edges of the created document--these parts will not print.

 Sending Your Poster to the Queue